cabforum/servercert/docs/BR.md

 Confirm the Applicant's control over the requested FQDN by (i) sending an email to one or more addresses created by using 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' as the local part, followed by the at-sign ("@"), followed by an Authorization Domain Name, (ii) including a Random Value in the email, and (iii) receiving a confirming response utilizing the Random Value.

-Each email MAY confirm control of multiple FQDNs, provided the Authorization Domain Name used in the email is an Authorization Domain Name for each FQDN being confirmed
+Each email MAY confirm control of multiple FQDNs, provided the Authorization Domain Name used in the email is an Authorization Domain Name for each FQDN being confirmed.

 The Random Value SHALL be unique in each email.

 The email MAY be re-sent in its entirety, including the re-use of the Random Value, provided that its entire contents and recipient SHALL remain unchanged.

 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
-The CPS MAY specify a shorter validity period for Random Values, in which case the CA.
+The CPS MAY specify a shorter validity period for Random Values, in which case the CA MUST follow its CPS.

 ##### 3.2.2.4.5 Domain Authorization Document